-Unified Payment interface or UPI is one of the fastest growing and most accepted payment modes in India.
-It is also one of the most secure payment methods for fund transfer in which all the transactions are authorized only by a secure PIN i.e. UPI PIN set by the customer.
+Unified Payment Interface (UPI) is one of the fastest-growing and most accepted payment modes in India.
+It is the most secured payment method to carry out transactions, authorized only by a PIN, i.e. UPI PIN set by the customer.

 Here’s how UPI functions